National Paralympic Committee

 A National Paralympic Committee (NPC) is a national constituent of the worldwide Paralympic movement.
 Subject to the controls of the International Paralympic Committee (IPC), NPCs are responsible for organizing their people's participation in the Paralympic Games.

+Overview

 The Paralympic Games are a major international multi-sport event where athletes with physical disabilities compete; this includes athletes with mobility disabilities, amputations, blindness, and cerebral palsy.
 There are Winter and Summer Paralympic Games, which are held immediately following their respective Olympic Games, in the same host city.